-As of December 31, 2021, the most recent call reporting period, the NCUA categorized the Credit Union as "well capitalized" under the regulatory framework for prompt corrective action.
-To be categorized as "well capitalized" the Credit Union must maintain a minimum net worth ratio of 7.00% of assets.
+As of December 31, 2022, the most recent call reporting period, the NCUA categorized the Credit Union as "well capitalized" under the regulatory framework for PCA.
 There are no conditions or events since that notification that management believes have changed the Credit Union's category.